TehMuffinMoo/ibPS/docs/BloxOne/Profiles/New-B1ConnectionProfile.md

 # New-B1ConnectionProfile

 ## SYNOPSIS
-This function is used to create new BloxOne connection profiles.
+This function is used to create new Infoblox Portal connection profiles.
 By default, the new profile will be set as active.

 ## SYNTAX